SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-04-outcomes-for-r4.md

 ## Looking towards Release 4

-We've just [released the Release 3](https://scs.community/release/2022/09/21/release3/) and with that we immediatly started our R4 cycle.
+We've just [released the Release 3](https://scs.community/release/2022/09/21/release3/) and with that we immediately started our R4 cycle.
 Of course there are certain topics that we carry over from R3, especially since we work in a very iterative way, these turnovers mark a good spot to actually look at what we want to achieve with the next release cycle.
 While the majority of planning is done in our team meetings, Kurt, Christian and Felix prepared some initial work.
 For that we looked at the funding proposal, the groundwork for our funding by the BMWK, and matched that with the outcomes we've accomplished so far.
 Likewise we looked at the currently running tenders as well the ones we're planning to kick off over the period of the next four months, since those tenders will play into items we work on for R4.